Code-Institute-Submissions/Forgottenit-Quiz-Project_DecResub/README.md

 -   I want to have options of which categories I want to be asked about in the quiz
 -   I want variety
 -   I want to receive feedback once my answer has been submitted
--   Have a timer to make the game more competitive
+-   Have a timer to make the game more challenging

 ## Site owners Goals
 -	Offer a variety of questions
 -	Have a dynamically updated option of questions so players may replay it
--   Display in an appealing manner
+-   Display questions and answers in an appealing manner
--	Have backup questions if database is down
+-	Have backup questions if the database that questions are taken from is down
+-   Make the Game clear and Easy to play

 ## Requirements
 -	Easy to navigate on different devices